MileHacker Logo

 Barnaul Altai Krai, Russia Travel Guide

-Barnaul sits strategically in the to the southeast of Western Siberia, serving as the administrative center of Altai Krai.
-Its setting on the left bank of the striking Ob River, one of the longest rivers in the world, is a defining geographical feature.
-The city itself takes up a relatively flat area, part of the West Siberian Plain, but this plain quickly transitions to the rolling foothills of the Altai Mountains to the south and east.
-This unique positioning makes Barnaul a natural gateway to the spectacular landscapes of the Altai region, an UNESCO World Heritage site known for its biodiversity and beautiful views.
+Barnaul sits strategically in the southeast of Western Siberia, serving as the administrative center of Altai Krai.
+Its location on the left bank of the magnificent Ob River, one of the longest rivers in the world, is a defining geographical feature.
+The city itself takes up a relatively flat area, part of the West Siberian Plain, but this plain quickly transitions to the rolling foothills of the Altai From the peaks to the south and east.
+This unique positioning makes Barnaul a natural gateway to the spectacular landscapes of the Altai region, an UNESCO World Heritage site known for its biodiversity and breathtaking landscapes.

 Geographical Features